In This Article

 A credit freeze, also called a security freeze, is a way to restrict access to your credit report.
 When you freeze your credit, lenders, credit card companies, and other entities can’t view your credit history.
-Blocking others from pulling your credit reports helps prevent someone from opening up a credit account in your name.
-Put simply, a credit freeze may be able to help prevent identity theft and other fraudulent activity.
+This can help prevent identity theft and other fraudulent activity.

 Now that you know what a credit freeze means, let’s talk about what it doesn’t mean.
 A credit freeze doesn’t prevent everyone from seeing your credit information.
 Your current creditors or debt collectors can still check your credit file.
 Government agencies can also access your credit if they have a court order, subpoena, or search warrant.
 You may also still get prescreened for new credit card offers.

 A credit freeze temporarily blocks access to your credit reports at the 3 major credit reporting bureaus: Equifax, Experian, and TransUnion.
 Below are some other quick facts about how a credit freeze works.